pytorch/audio/test/torchaudio_unittest/README.md

 **Note**
 We use PyTorch's test utilities instead of `pytest` frameworks when writing tests to avoid reinventing the wheel for Tensor comparison.
+Also, while we recommend using `pytest` for *running* the tests, we cannot make `pytest` a testing dependency of `torchaudio`.
+As a result, you should not import `pytest` or its submodules in the test files; Use the Python `unittest` builtin module instead, or the `parametrized` package to parametrize tests.

 ## Structure of tests